tradingview-pine-seeds/docs/data.md

 ## Data format

 Each symbol and its daily data must be placed into a separate CSV file in the `data/repo_name` directory.
+The data file name must be equal to symbol and extension must be `.csv`.
 Daily data represents the symbol's OHLC (open-high-low-close) prices on charts.

 > __Note__